The Future

 protect the Jewish right of settlement in Palestine under the mandate

 against erosion in a world of ambitious states.
-Article 80 was the result
+Article 80 was

 of their efforts.